azadeh1983/azadeh1983/README.md

 - 👋 Hi, I’m @azadeh1983
 - 👀 I’m interested in python programming
 - 🌱 I’m currently learning machine learning in python
-- now, I'm a PHD student at University of Kashan
+- Now, I'm a PHD student at University of Kashan

 <!---